aspidites/aoc2022/README.md

 # Advent of Code 2022
-My solutions for AoC 2022.
+My solutions for AoC 2022, written in [Haskell](https://www.haskell.org/).

 ## Organization
 Exercises are organized by day and part under the "src" directory.
 For